-- e.
-Defendants Total S.A., Total Specialties USA Inc., and their predecessors, successors, parents, subsidiaries, affiliates, and divisions, are collectively referred to herein as "Total." - f.
-The State's claims against Total arise out of the acts and omissions of Total in Delaware and Total's actions elsewhere that caused the injuries in Delaware. - g.
-Total's statements in and outside of Delaware made in furtherance of its campaign of deception and denial, and its chronic failure to warn consumers of global warming-related hazards when it marketed, advertised, and sold its products, were intended to conceal and mislead consumers and the public about the serious adverse consequences from continued use of Total's products.
-That conduct was intended to reach and influence the State, as well as its residents, among others, to continue unabated use of Defendants' fossil fuel products, resulting in the State's injuries.
+- g.
+Defendant CONSOL Marine Terminals LLC is a subsidiary of CONSOL Energy Inc. 's behalf and subject to CONSOL Energy Inc.'s control.
+CONSOL Marine Terminals LLC is incorporated in the State of Delaware and has its principal place of business in Canonsburg, Pennsylvania.
+CONSOL Marine Terminals LLC is qualified to do business in Maryland and has a registered agent for service of process in Maryland.
+CONSOL Marine Terminals LLC owns and operates a coal export terminal at the Port of Baltimore. - h.
+Defendants CNX Resources Corporation, CONSOL Energy Inc., CONSOL Marine Terminals LLC, and their predecessors, successors, parents, subsidiaries, affiliates, and divisions are collectively referred to herein as "CONSOL." - i.
+CONSOL has and continues to purposefully direct its tortious conduct toward Maryland by intentionally and wrongfully distributing, marketing, advertising, promoting, and supplying its fossil fuel products in Maryland, with knowledge that those products have caused and will continue to cause climate crisis-related injuries in Maryland, including the City's injuries.
+CONSOL's statements in and outside of Maryland made in furtherance of its campaign of deception and denial, and its chronic failure to warn consumers of global warming-related hazards when it marketed, advertised, and sold its products, were intended to conceal and mislead consumers and the public about the serious adverse consequences from continued use of CONSOL's products.
+That conduct was intended to reach and influence the City, as well as its residents, among others, to continue unabated use of Defendants' fossil fuel products, resulting in the City's injuries.